UTokyo-ICEPP/qc-workbook/source/en/vqc_machine_learning.md

 +++

-## はじめに <a id='introduction'></a>
+## Introduction <a id='introduction'></a>

-近年、機械学習の分野において**深層学習**（**ディープラーニング**）が注目を浴びています。ディープラーニングは**ニューラルネットワーク**の隠れ層を多層にすることで、入力と出力の間の複雑な関係を学習することができます。その学習結果を使って、新しい入力データに対して出力を予測することが可能になります。ここで学習する量子機械学習アルゴリズムは、このニューラルネットワークの部分を変分量子回路に置き換えたものです。つまり、ニューラルネットワークでの各ニューロン層への重みを調節する代わりに、変分量子回路のパラメータ（例えば回転ゲートの回転角）を調整することで入力と出力の関係を学習しようという試みです。
-量子力学の重ね合わせの原理から、**指数関数的に増える多数の計算基底**を使って状態を表現できることが量子コンピュータの強みです。この強みを生かすことで、データ間の複雑な相関を学習できる可能性が生まれます。そこに量子機械学習の最も大きな強みがあると考えられています。
-In recent years, within the field of machine learning, particular attention has been turned to **deep learning**.
-Deep learning uses multiple hidden layers in **neural networks** to learn complex relationships between input and output.
-The results of this learning can be applied to new input data to predict output.
-The quantum machine learning algorithm you will study in this unit replaces the neural network portion with a variational quantum circuit.
-In other words, instead of adjusting the weighting of each neuron layer in the neural network, you will attempt to have the system learn the relationships between input and output by adjusting the parameters of the variational quantum circuit (such as the rotation angle of rotation gates).
-One of the strengths of quantum computers is that, due to the principles of quantum mechanical superposition, states can be expressed using exponentially increasing numbers of computational basis states.
-We can leverage this strength to learn complex mutual relationships between items of data.
-This is considered one of the greatest strengths of quantum machine learning.
+In recent years, **Deep Learning** (DL) has gained considerable attention in the field of machine learning (ML).
+A generic deep learning model uses multiple hidden layers in the architecture of **neural networks** (NN)) and attempts to learn complex relationship between input and output.
+The successfully learned DL model is capable of predicting outout for unseen input data.
+The QML algorithm that we study in this unit is based on a variational quantum circuit that replaces neural network in a ML model.
+In other words, instead of adjusting trainable parameters for each neuron in neural networks, the QML model learns the input-output relation by adjusting the parameters of variational quantum circuit such as angles of rotation gates.

-多項式で与えられる数の量子ゲートを使って、指数関数的に増える関数を表現できる可能性があるところに量子機械学習の強みがありますが、誤り訂正機能を持たない中規模の量子コンピュータ (*Noisy Intermediate-Scale Quantum*デバイス, 略してNISQ）で、古典計算を上回る性能を発揮できるか確証はありません。しかしNISQデバイスでの動作に適したアルゴリズムであるため、2019年3月にはIBMの実験チームによる実機での実装がすでに行われ、結果も論文{cite}`quantum_svm`として出版されています。
-We can express an exponential growing number of functions using a polynomially-determined number of quantum gates.
-This is one of the strengths of quantum machine learning.
-Nonetheless, there is no guarantee that medium-sized quantum computers without error correction functions, called *Noisy Intermediate-Scale Quantum* devices (NISQ devices), can exceed the performance of classical computers.
-However, an experimental team in IBM already implemented quantum machine learning on an actual QC in March 2019, because the algorithms used were more appropriate for a NISQ device.
-The results of this project have been published in an academic paper{cite}`quantum_svm`.
+A strength of quantum computer lies in the fact that it can represent exponentially large Hilbert space using finite number of qubits.
+If we can leverage this strength, the QML might be able to learn complex, high-dimensional correlations between data, providing a unique strength compared to conventional classical ML.

+The QML model is in general capable of representing wide range of functions using a polynomial number of quantum gates if the circuit is sufficiently deep.
+However, the QML in quantum-classical hybrid architecture is essentially heuristic and has no mathematical guarantee that it is superior to classical ML in terms of computational complexity (except for specific cases).
+In particular, in the era of *Noisy Intermediate-Scale Quantum* (NISQ) computer with hardware noise, it is not clear whether the QML has any advantage over classical ML, and therefore it is an active area of research.
+Since the quantum-classical hybrid QML is suitable for NISQ computer, an early QCL algorithm was implemented into IBM Quantum hardware by IBM team in March 2019, and the result was published in a paper{cite}`quantum_svm`.

 +++

-## 機械学習と深層学習 <a id='ml'></a>
+## Machine Learneing and Deep Learning <a id='ml'></a>

-機械学習を一言で（大雑把に）説明すると、与えられたデータを元に、ある予測を返すような機械を実現する工程だと言えます。例えば、2種類の変数$\mathbf{x}$と$\mathbf{y}$からなるデータ（$(x_i, y_i)$を要素とするベクトル、$i$は要素の添字）があったとして、その変数間の関係を求める問題として機械学習を考えてみましょう。つまり、変数$x_i$を引数とする関数$f$を考え、その出力$\tilde{y_i}=f(x_i)$が$\tilde{y}_i\simeq y_i$となるような関数$f$をデータから近似的に求めることに対応します。
-一般的に、この関数$f$は変数$x$以外のパラメータを持っているでしょう。なので、そのパラメータ$\mathbf{w}$をうまく調整して、$y_i\simeq\tilde{y}_i$となる関数$f=f(x,\mathbf{w}^*)$とパラメータ$\mathbf{w}^*$を求めることが機械学習の鍵になります。

-Machine learning could be (very broadly) described as a series of processes that functions like a machine which returns predictions when given data.
-For example, imagine that you have data consisting of two variables, $x$ and $y$ (a vector made up of elements $(x_i, y_i)$ with $i$ as the subscript index).
-Let's look at machine learning for determining the relationship between these variables.
-Let us think of a function $f$ which uses variable $x_i$ as an argument.
-This function $f$ is approximated from the data such that output $\tilde{y_i}=f(x_i)$ is $\tilde{y}_i\simeq y_i$.
-Generally speaking, this function $f$ will have parameters other than variable $x$.
-For example, parameter $w$.
-The key, then, to machine learning is to properly adjust parameter $w$ and determine a parameter $\mathbf{w}^*$ and a function $f=f(x,\mathbf{w}^*)$ such that $y_i\simeq\tilde{y}_i$.
+Machine learning could be (very broadly) described as a series of processes that is provided data and returns predictions from the data.
+For example, imagine that we have data consisting of two variables, $\mathbf{x}$ and $\mathbf{y}$ (both are vectors made of elements $(x_i, y_i)$ with $i$ as the element index), and consider machine learning for determining the relation between the variables.
+Let us think of a function $f$ which takes $x_i$ as an input variable.
+Then, this machine learning problem corresponds to determining the function $f$ from the data so that the output of the function $\tilde{y_i}=f(x_i)$ is as close to $\tilde{y}_i\simeq y_i$ as possible.
+In general, this function $f$ has parameters other than the input variable $x$, denoted by $\mathbf{w}$ here.
+Therefore, this ML problem is to determine the function $f=f(x,\mathbf{w}^*)$ and optimized parameter $\mathbf{w}^*$ by adjusting the $\mathbf{w}$ such that $y_i\simeq\tilde{y}_i$.

-関数$f$を近似する方法の一つとして、現在主流になっているのが脳のニューロン構造を模式化したニューラルネットワークです。下図に示しているのは、ニューラルネットの基本的な構造です。丸で示しているのが構成ユニット（ニューロン）で、ニューロンを繋ぐ情報の流れを矢印で表しています。ニューラルネットには様々な構造が考えられますが、基本になるのは図に示したような層構造で、前層にあるニューロンの出力が次の層にあるニューロンへの入力になります。入力データ$x$を受ける入力層と出力$\tilde{y}$を出す出力層に加え、中間に複数の「隠れ層」を持つものを総称して深層ニューラルネットワークと呼びます。
-The most common method currently being used to approximate $f$ is to use a neural network that simulates the neural structure of the brain.
-The figure below shows the basic structure of a neural network.
+One of the most popular methods to approximate the function $f$ is to use artificial neural networks that model the neural structure of the brain.
+The basic structure of neural networks is shown below.
 The circles indicate structural units (neurons), and the arrows indicate the flow of information between connected neurons.
-Neural networks can have many different structures, but the basic structure is as shown below, with the output from neurons in one layer becoming the input for neurons in the next layer.
-In addition to the input layer, which accepts input data $x$, and the output layer, which outputs $\tilde{y}$, there are also so-called "hidden layers."
-Together, this structure is collectively referred to as a deep neural network.
+Neural networks have many different structures, but shown in the figure is the basic one, with the output from neurons in a layer becoming input to neurons in the next layer.
+In addition to the input layer which accepts inputs $x$ and the output layer that outputs $\tilde{y}$, the intermediate layers called hidden layers are often considered.
+Such neural network model is collectively referred to as deep neural networks.

 ```{image} figs/neural_net.png
 :alt: var_circuit